Proposal of a quantum version of active particles via a nonunitary quantum walk: Quantum active particle in one dimension

-Note also that both $S$ and $C$ commute with $A(g)$; the matrix $A(\pm g)$ consists of two blocks for the ground and excited states, each of which is just the identity matrix multiplied by either $\ee^{\pm g/2}$, while the matrices $S$ and $C$ also consist of two blocks.
-Therefore the total time-evolution operator $U(g)$ can be also transformed to $U(0)$ as in

-Therefore the eigenvalues of the non-unitary matrix $U(g)$ are identical to those of the unitary matrix $U(g=0)$, which are located on the unit circle in the complex plane (see Fig.~\ref{qabp_28_EigVal}).
-The same applies for the two-dimensional case, which we describe in Subsec.~\ref{sec3.1}
+Note also that both $S$ and $C$ commute with $A(g)$; the matrix $A(\pm g)$ consists of two blocks for the ground and excited states, each of which is just the identity matrix multiplied by either $\ee^{\pm g/2}$, whereas the matrices $S$ and $C$ also consist of two blocks.
+Therefore, the total time-evolution operator $U(g)$ can also be transformed to $U(0)$, as in $A(g)^{-1}U(g)A(g)=U(0)$; therefore, the eigenvalues of the nonunitary matrix $U(g)$ are identical to those of the unitary matrix $U(g=0)$, which are located on the unit circle in the complex plane.
+In other words, the eigenvalues of our Hamiltonian~\eqref{eqQABP10-1} remain real for any values of the non-Hermiticity parameter $g$.
+This property is often called pseudo-Hermiticity~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}.
+We may call the corresponding property of $U(g)$ pseudounitarity.
+Because there is no energy dissipation, we can refer to our dynamics as purely deterministic quantum dynamics; see subsection~``Two features of the pseudo-Hermiticity: all real eigenvalues and nonorthogonal eigenvectors" below.

-Nevertheless, the energy expectation value is not conserved because the eigenvectors of $U(g)$ are not orthogonal to each other.
-Since we use the right-eigenvector and its Hermitian conjugate to calculate the probability density $P(x, T)$ as in Eq.~\eqref{eqQABP18} below, there remains fluctuation of the probability density and the energy expectation value.
-See Appendix~\ref{appendNHeigvec} for more detailed explanation.